Elshaden/apiato-livewire/README.md

 You now can call any Apiato Method from Livewire Component and have the view render the data as you wish.

-The same can be done with Livewire UI Modal, which is added be default for more Details on Livewire UI Modal visit  https://github.com/livewire-ui/modal
+The same can be done with Livewire UI Modal, which is added by default for more Details on Livewire UI Modal visit  https://github.com/livewire-ui/modal